circlefin/malachite/specs/consensus/README.md

 the "client" of the consensus protocol, i.e., the application that uses consensus to agree on proposed values.

+> TODO: relevant observation:
-> TODO: typically depends on `h` as well.
+> - Validation typically depends on `h` as well.
 Should not ordinarily depend on `r`.

-> TODO: determinism
+> - Determinism: is `valid(v)` a function?

-> TODO: validity property of consensus
+> - Needed because of validity property of consensus, defined in the paper

 ### Primitives